-As described in Chapter 8, empirical models have advantages and disadvantages relative to more ambitious mechanism-based models.
+As described in Chapter 8, Section 8.3, empirical models have advantages and disadvantages relative to more ambitious mechanism-based models.
 Empirical models provide a simple mathematical model that adequately describes the pattern of response for a particular data set and can also provide the means for hypothesis testing and interpolation between data points.
 In addition, they can provide qualitative insights into underlying mechanisms.
 However, the major disadvantage is their inability to quantitatively link data sets in a mechanistically meaningful manner.
-Data available for several biochemical and toxicological effects of TCDD, and on the mechanism of action of this chemical, indicate that there is good qualitative concordance between responses in laboratory animals and humans (see Table 1).
-For example, human data on exposure and cancer response appear to be qualitatively consistent with animal-based risk estimates derived from carcinogenicity bioassays (see Part II, Chapter 8).
-These and other data presented throughout this reassessment would suggest that animal models are generally an appropriate basis for estimating human responses.
+Data available for a number of biochemical and toxicological effects of TCDD, and on the mechanism of action of this chemical, indicate that there is good qualitative concordance between responses in laboratory animals and humans (see Table 2-1).
+In addition, as described below, human data on exposure and cancer response appear to be qualitatively consistent with animal-based risk estimates derived from carcinogenicity bioassays.
+These and other data presented throughout this reassessment would suggest that animal models are generally an appropriate basis for estimating human responses to dioxin-like compounds.
 Nevertheless, there are clearly differences in exposures and responses between animals and humans, and recognition of these is essential when using animal data to estimate human risk.
 The level of confidence in any prediction of human risk depends on the degree to which the prediction is based on an accurate description of these interspecies extrapolation factors.
-See Chapter 8 for a further discussion of this point.
+See Chapter 8, Section 8.3, for a further discussion of this point.

-Almost all data are consistent with the hypothesis that the binding of TCDD to the AhR is the first step in a series of biochemical, cellular, and tissue changes that ultimately lead to toxic responses observed in both experimental animals and humans (see Part II, Chapter 2).
+Almost all dioxin research data are consistent with the hypothesis that the binding of TCDD to the AhR is the first step in a series of biochemical, cellular, and tissue changes that ultimately lead to toxic responses observed in both experimental animals and humans (see Part II, Chapter 2, Section 2.3).
 As such, an analysis of dose-response data and models should use, whenever possible, information on the quantitative relationships among ligand (i.e., TCDD) concentration, receptor occupancy, and biological response.
 However, it is clear that multiple dose-response relationships are possible when considering ligand-receptor mediated events.
 For example, dose-response relationships for relatively simple responses, such as enzyme induction, may not accurately predict dose-response relationships for complex responses such as developmental effects and cancer.
 Cell- or tissue-specific factors may determine the quantitative relationship between receptor occupancy and the ultimate response.
 Indeed, for TCDD there are much experimental data from studies using animal and human tissues to indicate that this is the case.
 This serves as a note of caution, as empirical data on TCDD are interpreted in the broader context of complex exposures to mixtures of dioxin-like compounds as well as to non-dioxin-like toxicants.